naitikwrk/react-code-interview/README.md

 #### 3) Delete a user
 Render a **Delete** button in every row.
 On clicking the Delete button, it should remove that user row from the table.

+#### 4) Display last modified timestamp
+Display a timestamp below the table which indicates when the table was last modified.
+Default value should be set to "Never".

 ## Example